rstemmer/musicdb/docs/source/usage/install.rst

 The default settings in ``/etc/musicdb.ini`` match the default Icecast settings in ``/etc/icecast.xml``.
 Only the source password needs to be configured.
-Again you can use ``openssl rand -base64 32`` to generate a secure password.
+You can use ``openssl rand -base64 32`` to generate a secure password.
 Some more details about Icecast can be found in the chapter: :doc:`/lib/icecast`

 The following listing shows the changes that are mandatory to make inside the ``/etc/icecast.xml`` file